HarmonyOS: HarmonyOS Cockpit

 On April 27, 2021, Huawei launched a smart cockpit solution powered by HarmonyOS for electric and autonomous cars powered by its Kirin line of a system-on-chip (SoC) solution.
 Huawei opened up APIs to help automobile OEMs, suppliers and ecosystem partners in developing features to meet user requirements.

 Huawei designed a modular SoC for cars that will be pluggable and easy to upgrade to maintain the peak performance of the cockpit.
 Users would be able to upgrade the chipset as one can upgrade on an assembled desktop computer with its scalable distributed OS.

 On December 21, 2021, Huawei launched a new smart console brand, HarmonySpace, a specialized HarmonyOS vehicle operating system.
 Based on Huawei's 1+8 ecology, apps on smartphones and tablets can be connected to the car seamlessly with HarmonySpace, which also provides smartphone projection capability.

 On December 23, 2021, Huawei announced a new smart select car product – AITO M5, a medium-size SUV with HarmonyOS ecosystem through continuous AI learning optimization and over-the-air upgrades.
 On July 4, 2022, Huawei officially launched AITO smart select car product to be shipped to customers sometime in August 2022.
 During the launch, the company received 10,000 pre-orders in 2 hours for its M7 model.

-Huawei MagLink built on interconnected Cockpit solution, enables drivers to make the mobile phone application full amount of car, no need for telephony navigation.
-Huawei's car solution through seamless HarmonyOS system application, eliminate the need for drivers to use mobile phone navigation nor the need to install mobile phone holders.
-With this solution, enables more built in accessible entertainment and information services.
-The integration of software and hardware technologies installed on the car, achieving “mobile whole-house intelligence.”
+Huawei MagLink, Huawei's HarmonyOS car application, eliminated the need for mobile phone navigation and phone holders.
+This allowed more built-in, accessible entertainment and information services.